 Finding a source of universally accepted randomness is not so easy.
 It must be impossible for anybody to bias it.
 With any human generated number, the humans involved might be compromised.
 There are lots of streams of human generated data out there (such as from stock markets) but people can inject their own values into those streams.
 The unpredictability of hashes doesn’t help as they must only input a number which makes the final hash point to their mining ID.

 Astronomical sources of randomness could be used, but they require that lots of people have equipment which can read the data and that they all read the same thing.
-Images of the sun could work, though they change slowly.
-You need something that gives you at least 30 bits of entropy every few minutes to be like Bitcoin, and it must be independently variable over some decent fraction of the world.
+Images of the sun in the hydrogen-alpha band could work, though they change slowly.
+You need something that gives you at least 30 bits of entropy every few minutes to be like Bitcoin, and it must be independently verifiable over some decent fraction of the world.
+You must also be sure that nobody can predict the values in advance.
+(We can be confident nobody can bias the state of the sun!)
+A network of H-alpha telescopes around the world would assure there were always plenty of trustworthy ones returning good data.
+Each high level participant would contract with a small collection of trusted telescopes around the world so they always have access to the state of the sun.
+Others would subcontract or aggregate results to be almost as sure.

 It is also possible to combine human data with astronomical data.
 For example, while you can’t pick your winner based on the hash of the prior block modulo the number of miners, because the last miner could insert a transaction to make that point again to one of her buddies, if you add in astronomical data, and possibly other human generated data, it should be possible to make a random pick that can’t be biased usefully.